redpepperdev/protest-o-matic/README.md

 # Protest-O-Matic
-A bookmarklet that lets you throw foods on NFTs for your protest.
+Throw food on priceless NFTs for your protest.

 ![Screenshot](
 https://raw.githubusercontent.com/redpepperdev/protest-o-matic/dd9499e7098a4a20b2a272adccf6c1624b184684/screenshot.jpg)

 ### Install
-Go to your favorite browser's bookmark manager and create a new bookmark.
-Name it Protest-O-Matic, or whatever, and paste the very poorly written code below into the 'address' field.
+Go to your browser's bookmark manager and create a new bookmark.
+Name it "Protest-O-Matic", or whatever, and paste the code below into the "address" field.
 When you're ready to make a mess at your local NFT art gallery just click your bookmarklet and boom!
 Protest!

-DON'T FORGET YOUR SUPER GLUE!

 ```
 javascript:(function(){